MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/monitor-message.md

 ---
 title: Monitor Message
-description: The Monitor Message activity invokes a runbook when certain HP Operations Manager messages are created, updated, acknowledged or unacknowledged according to filter criteria that you specify. ms.custom: na ms.date: 12/02/2016 ms.prod: system-center
+description: The Monitor Message activity invokes a runbook when certain HP Operations Manager messages are created, updated, acknowledged, or unacknowledged according to filter criteria that you specify. ms.custom: na ms.date: 12/02/2016 ms.prod: system-center